-Jordan Elias, a partner at Girard Gibbs LLP, represents consumers and investors injured by corporate violations.
+Jordan Elias, a partner at Girard Sharp LLP, represents consumers and investors injured by corporate violations.
 He has pursued civil claims against monopolists, price-fixing cartels, oil and tobacco companies, and the nation’s largest banks.
 In addition, over the past decade Jordan has taken on pharmaceutical companies for collusion leading to inflated prescription drug prices.

 Jordan was awarded the Field Prize in the humanities at Yale, where he was also an all-Ivy League sprinter.
 After graduating from Stanford Law School, he clerked for the late Judge Cynthia Holcomb Hall of the U.S. Court of Appeals for the Ninth Circuit.